 You are billed by MetLife and must timely pay ongoing premiums to maintain this coverage.
-Please note that MetLife no longer offers Long Term Care Insurance, effective January 1, 2013.
+Please note that MetLife is no longer accepting new applicants after December 31, 2012.
 Those retirees who purchased this coverage prior to January 1, 2013 can continue their coverage with MetLife.
-However, no new coverage is available to retirees after December 31, 2012.